willcl-ark/lnd_grpc/README.md

 inv_sub.start()
 ```

+# BTCPay
+BTCPay run their LND node's grpc behind an nginx proxy.
+In order to authenticate with this, the easiest way is to use your OS root certificate store for the tls cert path:

+OSX: `/etc/ssl/cert.pem`

+Debian-based: `/etc/ssl/certs/ca-certificates.crt`

+Other OS: Google it :)

+BTCPay server also presents the user with the admin.macaroon in hex format via the web interface, whereas lnd_grpc expects the raw binary file.
+The easiest way to obtain this is to SSH into the BTCPay instance and transfer the file from `/var/lib/docker/volumes/generated_lnd_bitcoin_datadir/_data/admin.macaroon` onto your local machine.

 # Loop
 LND must be re-built and installed as per the loop instructions found at the [Loop Readme](https://github.com/lightninglabs/loop/blob/master/README.md).